teuk/mediabot_v3/plugins/scripts/README.md

   counted and ignored, never forked;
 - an `EVENTS` route is an explicit scope, so `APPLY_REQUIRE_SCOPE` adds no extra gate here.

+## Topic action

+Scripts may emit `{"type": "topic", "text": "..."}` to change the topic of their ORIGINATING channel.
+Deliberately strict: no `target` field is accepted (the channel always comes from the run context — no cross-channel version exists), the text is capped at 300 characters, a channel context is required, and applying it needs three gates: `ACTION_MODE=apply`, `ALLOW_IRC=yes` and the dedicated `ALLOW_TOPIC=yes` (default no).
+In dry-run the action is validated and planned like any other.

 ## Per-route configuration